mjp41/voxelpic/README.md

 ## `voxelpic` Python Library

 We also provide a Python interface via the `voxelpic` Python library.
-To install this library locally from the repository, run:
+To install this library, run:

+    pip install voxelpic

+to get the latest released version or:

-    pip install -e setup.py
+    pip install -e .

+to build the library directly from a clone of this repository.

 The library understands `numpy` arrays and can use them directly.
 To achieve the same functionality as the vpic library above, we could use the following Python